AdobeDocs/experience-manager-65.en/help/sites-administering/personalization.md

 #### Explicit {#explicit}

-* Customization: whereby the user makes selections from a choice of content sources.
+* Customization: the user makes selections from a choice of content sources.

 #### Implicit {#implicit}